 In 2017, Raff directed and played a sex trafficker in No Way Home – Stop The Traffick, a powerful short film to raise awareness of the victims of human trafficking.
 The film won the award for Expose from the United Nations in conjunction with CNN and World Freedom Day.

 He is currently working with Mental Ideas on a series of short films depicting mental health conditions in an experimental, art-house style, blending contemporary dance, music and poetry with an acting narrative.
-The first of these shorts, Transference: A Bipolar Love Story, he turned into and directed as a feature-length film.
+The first of these shorts, A Bipolar Love Story, inspired a feature-length film, Transference, co-produced by Mental Ideas in 2020.
+The film was selected by 10 international film festivals, winning major awards at 4 of them.
+It was released by 1091 Pictures Nov 10, 2020.

 Raff’s been affected by mental illness throughout his life.
 Raff’s father had bipolar disorder and he is drawn to playing sympathetic delusional characters with a manic edge.